PsychoShock/fivem-docs/content/docs/developers/server-security.md

 local wasFastTravelAllowed = false CreateThread(function()
     local lastDist = GetEntityCoords(PlayerPedId())
-    local admin = IsAceAllowed('noclip')
-    if admin then return end
-    while true do
+    local admin = IsAceAllowed('noclip') -- can be replace by any ace you wish if admin then return end -- will check if player is admin and not run the thread while true do
         local player = PlayerPedId()
         local playerCoords = GetEntityCoords(player)